LeonardoAlchieri/pretrained_foundation_models_physiological_data/README.md

 ## 📊 Results Analysis

-The repository includes Jupyter notebooks for result analysis:
+The repository includes Jupyter notebooks for result analysis in the `notebooks/` folder:

-- `check_results_final.ipynb`: Comprehensive results comparison
 - `data_distribution.ipynb`: Dataset statistics and visualization
+- `visualize_results.ipynb`: Comprehensive results comparison and visualization

 Results are automatically saved to `outputs/` with timestamp and configuration details.

+### Additional Notebooks

+The `additional_notebook/` folder contains notebooks that were used during the initial development phases and are kept for reference purposes only.
+These notebooks are no longer actively maintained and should not be used for current analysis:

+- `APSYNC_preparation.ipynb`: Legacy data preparation for APSYNC dataset
+- `BiHeartS_prepatation.ipynb`: Legacy data preparation for BiHeartS dataset
+- `SEED_preparation.ipynb`: Legacy data preparation for SEED dataset
+- `USILaughs_preparation.ipynb`: Legacy data preparation for USILaughs dataset
+- `checking_data.ipynb`: Legacy data validation notebook
+- `checking_results.ipynb`: Legacy results checking notebook
+- `foundation_models_testing.ipynb`: Legacy model testing notebook

 ## 🔧 Extending the Framework